-Museo Nacional de Antropología – The mother of all Mexico City museums (and one of the largest, most comprehensive and most respected anthropology museums in the world) sprawls over 100,000 square feet and includes eye-popping artifacts from every epoch of Mexican cultural development.
+Museo Nacional de Antropología – The mother of all Mexico City museums, and one of the largest, most comprehensive and most respected anthropology museums in the world, sprawls over 100,000 square feet (930 square meters) and includes eye-popping artifacts from every epoch of Mexican cultural development.
 Fuel up for the culture onslaught at the Super Tortas stand near the museum entrance.
 Just follow the crowds for a great sandwich.
 Note: this is one of the few museums that does not allow foreigners in for free on Sundays—just Mexican nationals.

 Museo de Arte Modern – There’s not an artifact in sight at this museum, also within walking distance of the Anthropology Museum, making it a nice way to look into the future after you’ve gotten your fill of gawking at the past.

-Museo Templo Mayor – Located just off the Zócalo, Mexico City’s main plaza, this indoor/outdoor museum takes visitors along a series of walkways over, through and around areas of excavation which reveal a treasure trove of Aztec artifacts found beneath what is now modern Mexico City.
-In fact, this was the great city of Tenochtitlan, the seat of the Aztec empire, and the very reason why Cortes and the conquistadors built their church (the Catedral Metropolitana which still stands) and their main city (now Mexico City) on this very spot.
+Museo Templo Mayor – Located just off the Zócalo, Mexico City’s main plaza, this indoor/outdoor museum takes visitors along a series of walkways over, through, and around areas of excavation which reveal a treasure trove of Aztec artifacts found beneath what is now modern Mexico City.
+In fact, this was the great city of Tenochtitlan, the seat of the Aztec empire, and the very reason why Hernán Cortés and the other Spanish conquistadors built their church (the Catedral Metropolitana which still stands) and their main city (now Mexico City) on this very spot.
 It’s an unusual feeling to be admiring ancient artifacts and art with the modern Mexico City skyline all around you.

-Galeria de Historia Museo del Caracol – Just below the Castillo de Chapultepec National History Museum this clever building, which curves in on itself like snail shell (hence the name), is full of chronologically arranged dioramas depicting major moments in Mexican history.
-Great for kids and anyone (like us) who could use a crash course in Mexico’s complicated past.
+Galeria de Historia Museo del Caracol – Just below the Castillo de Chapultepec National History Museum is this clever building, which curves in on itself like a snail shell (hence the name – caracol means snail or shell in Spanish).
+It’s full of chronologically arranged dioramas depicting major moments in Mexican history.
+It’s great for kids and anyone (like us) who could use a crash course in Mexico’s complicated past.

-Museo del Palacio de Bellas Artes – This beautiful theater in the centro, worthy of a visit just for its architecture, is also a wonderful place to see some of the most iconic works from some of Mexico’s most iconic muralists (including Diego Rivera, Jose Clemente Orozco and David Alfaro Siqueiros) which adorn the theater walls.
+Museo del Palacio de Bellas Artes – This beautiful theater in the city center is worthy of a visit just for its architecture.
+It’s also a wonderful place to see some of the most iconic works from some of Mexico’s most iconic muralists including Diego Rivera, Jose Clemente Orozco and David Alfaro Siqueiros.

 Museo Arte Popular – Playful takes on classic Mexican art forms and iconography make this museum, near the Alameda, the perfect antidote if you’re suffering from artifact-overdose.
 The museum gift shop is also full of affordable and adorable gifts as well as collectible investments in silver jewelry or handmade shawls and other traditional fabrics.